See how to make bird shaped bread - these warm and tasty bread rolls are an easy winter tradition you'll love!

 I made several cuts into each bird's 'tail', to make it look like a tail.
 And inserted 'eyes' - I used sunflower seeds, but you see, this was not very successful as they are hardly visible in the photos.
 You might want to use raisins, or pumpkin seeds.

 Tasty?
 Obviously they were.
 I didn't even manage to take a photo of the whole bird flock, they disappeared too quickly.
 I guess this was a sign we need to make them again.
 Soon.
+If you liked this, you might want to check out our home-made bread post, here:

 And you can use this pretty free basket pattern to make a pretty bread basket.